yiisoft/yii2-framework/UPGRADE.md

   - If you have an `instance()` method defined in an `ActiveRecord` or `Model` class, you need to check whether the behavior is compatible with the method added by Yii.
-  - Otherwise this method is implemented in the `yii\base\Model`, so the change only affects your code if you implement `ActiveRecordInterface` in a class that does not extend `Model`.
+  - Otherwise, this method is implemented in the `yii\base\Model`, so the change only affects your code if you implement `ActiveRecordInterface` in a class that does not extend `Model`.
 You may use `yii\base\StaticInstanceTrait` to implement it.

 * Fixed built-in validator creating when model has a method with the same name.